 Efficient competition is imperative for consumers, since it enables them to benefit from greater innovation, higher quality of products and services and lower prices.
-1027 As a result, the aim of an efficient spectrum policy in the EU is to accommodate the benefits of consumers by "enhancing consumer welfare and by ensuring an efficient allocation of resources".
-1028 The trade associations researched and their members have a crucial role in the promotion of these objectives.
-1029 By offsetting high costs of monitoring compliance for undertakings that a system of specialized commercial arbitration in which awards are enforced by imposing nonlegal sanctions achieves, member undertakings of these associations do not have to resort to cumbersome, time- consuming and expensive litigation in court.
+Or As a result, the aim of an efficient spectrum policy in the EU is to accommodate the benefits of consumers by "enhancing consumer welfare and by ensuring an efficient allocation of resources".
+The trade associations researched and their members have a crucial role in the promotion of these objectives.
+Despetition of specialized commercial arbitration in which awards are enforced by imposing nonlegal sanctions achieves, member undertakings of these associations do not have to resort to cumbersome, time-consuming and expensive litigation in court.
 This significantly reduces transaction costs for these companies.
 But does this mean that also these efficiencies are passed on to consumers?